jimmydigital/onair-countdown-timer/README.md

 * time = time in seconds
 * stop = [true|false] - Stop the timer or start counting up in red (default)
 * label = 'text' - Short label for the timer
+* timeUntil = 18:03  - Countdown until the given time in 24 hour format local to your TZ.
+Stops at the end by default.